FrancescoVIncelli/E2E_ASR_QNN/README.md

 The project implements real/quaternion-valued convolutional neural network models for the task of end-to-end automatic speech recognition on the LibriSpeech ASR corpus dataset.

 Both the two notebooks provide with two model architectures respectively implemented using the TensorFlow and the PyTorch frameworks:
-- residual time-distributed network architecture
+- residual time-distributed convolutional network architecture
 - temporal convolutional architecture

-Some changes and improvements of the network architectures are also experimented, defined different versions of the same architectures.
+Some improvements of the network architectures are also experimented, defining different versions of the same architectures.
-- The PyTorch notebook in particular shows an improvement of the ResNet architecture by employing real/quaternion-valued recurrent layers in the classification block on top of the network.
+The PyTorch notebook in particular shows an improvement of the ResNet architecture by employing real/quaternion-valued recurrent layers in the classification block on top of the network.
 Moreover the LibriSpeech dataset is loaded using the torchaudio package utilities.
-- The TensorFlow notebook provides with a preliminary script that creates a .jsonl file for the training and the evaluation/test sets used in the features extraction procedure.
-This process could require some time and for this reason the trainijng and validation .jsonl files are already provided in this repository.
+The TensorFlow notebook provides with a preliminary script that creates a .jsonl file for the training and the evaluation/test sets used in the features extraction procedure.
+This process could require some time and for this reason the training and validation .jsonl files are already provided in this repository.

 Each of the notebooks also contains a preliminary section with a full and detailed analysis and visualization of the data used for the experimentations.